StevenLambion/SwiftDux/README.md

 This library is designed around Combine and SwiftUI.
 For a more established library that doesn't require iOS 13, check out [ReSwift](https://github.com/ReSwift/ReSwift).

-## Features
+## Top Features

-- Redux-like API for state management.
+### Redux-like State Management.

 - `Middleware` support
 - `ActionPlan` for action-based workflows.
   - Use them like action creators in Redux.
   - Supports async operations.
   - Supports returning a Combine publisher
+- `OrderedState<_>` for managing an ordered collection of state objects.

-- SwiftUI integration.
+### SwiftUI Integration.

 - `@MappedState` injects state into a view.
+- `@MappedDispatch` let's views dispatch actions.
+  - Automatically updates the view after each sent action.
+  - Supports action plans.
 - `Connectable` API connects and maps the application state into SwiftUI.
-  - `onAction(perform:)` view modifier allows you to track or modify dispatched actions.
+- `onAction(perform:)` allows you to track or modify dispatched actions.
-  - `OrderedState<_>` for displaying a collection of state objects in a List view.
+- `OrderedState<_>` has direct support of List views.

 ## Documentation